000xzhou/fitness_logging/README.md

 For the dashboard:
 I really don't want to use js so I try to use flask only.
 Then I though, why not just return the HTML block I wanted with the classes and everything already included.
 Then I can just use the div_id.textcontent = the return html I got from the server.
 Without having to create a bunch of elements and stuff.

+made everything in db metric.
+While also not sure what I'm writing above and below.
+That means you don't know either.
+Not sure how to fix that.

+i regret not just downloading [this](https://github.com/yuhonas/free-exercise-db) and make my own db because it's so much better.
+Also because this api is sloooooooooooooow.
+Too slow for my taste.
+I need to remind myself to add a loading thingy after i'm done with 1-5.

+I'm debating if I should do the convert before sending to server or do the convert in the server.
+Now that I think about it.
+Shouldn't make much of a difference since I'm doing this solo.
+Also internet says python is slow.
+So going to leave it in js.

 ## using as reference:

 [Blueprint](https://realpython.com/flask-blueprint/)